Rail trim creates a foundation for the crown molding

 Here’s an easier method: Stick bands of 2-in.-wide masking tape to the walls and ceiling.
 Masking tape can pull off paint, so use an easy-release tape like 3M's Scotch-Blue Painter' Tape.
 If you plan to paint the walls or ceiling, wait a couple of weeks before you apply the tape.
 (If your walls or ceiling is heavily textured, this method won't work because the tape won't stick well.)
 Snap chalk lines and mark framing locations on the tape (Photo 2).
 Install the trim over the tape and leave the tape in place to protect the walls and ceiling when you paint or finish the trim.
 When the finishing is done, cut and remove the exposed tape, leaving the covered tape in place permanently (Photo 21).
 Use a sharp knife blade and apply just enough pressure to slice through the tape.

-Start with the long wall and work in one direction
+Step 3: Start with the long wall and work in one direction

 1 of 4